-Quick link: you can download literature and forms to set up a Premier Trust Full SIPP here.
+You can download literature and forms to set up a Premier Trust Full SIPP here.

 The Premier Trust Full SIPP is our full SIPP product.
-A SIPP is a personal pension plan that enjoys all the tax efficiencies of a registered pension scheme.
+A SIPP is a personal pension plan that enjoys all the tax benefits of a registered pension scheme.
 It is established in your name independently of any employer (although an employer may contribute to it).
 It has much wider investment opportunities than standard personal pensions.

 You can join our SIPP at any age.
 You can join the SIPP even if you are a member of your employer’s company pension scheme and you can contribute to both schemes.